Answer Generation for Questions With Multiple Information Sources in E-Commerce

 \end{itemize}

 We use ROUGE (R1, R2, RL) and BLEU (B1) to automatically evaluate the performance of our answer generation pipeline.
-We also employ human evaluation of our dataset and measure correctness w.r.t candidates (CC) and correctness w.r.t ground truth label (CL) inorder to quantify the performance of our pipeline.
+We also employ human evaluation of generated answers and measure Correct w.r.t candidates (CC) and Correct w.r.t label (CL) in order to quantify the performance of our pipeline.
 We use Accuracy (Acc), Precision (Pre), Recall (Rec) and F1-score (F1) to evaluate the variants of our relevancy prediction model.